fastos/fastsocket/README.md

 - Worker number is set to the number of CPU cores.
 - RFD(Receive Flow Deliver) in Fastsocket is enabled.
-- HTTP Keep-alive is disabled on Haproxy for a short connection test.
+- HTTP Keep-alive is disabled on HAProxy for a short connection test.
 - A client runs http_load with a concurrency of 500 multiplied by number of cores.
 - A backend server responds each incoming HTTP request with a 64 bytes message.

-As shown in the same figure, Fastsocket presents an excellent scalability performance, which is very similar to the previous nginx case.
+As shown in the same figure, Fastsocket presents an excellent scalability performance, which is very similar to the previous Nginx case.
-Fastsocket outperforms Linux 3.13 by 14K connection per second and base 2.6.32 by 37K when using 24 cores, though the one core throughputs are very close among all the three kernels.
+Fastsocket outperforms Linux 3.13 by 139K cps and base CentOS-6.5 kernel by 370K cps when using 24 CPU cores, though the one core throughputs are very close among all the three kernels.

 ![Throughput](images/throughput.png "Throughput")